tim-mccurrach/geometrySVG/README.md

 `canvas.add_polygon("ABC", fill="red")`
 Many SVG attributes include hyphens.
 To use these, simply replace the hyphen with an underscore and it will be converted to a hyphen.
 For example to set `stroke-width` simply do:
 `canvas.add_line("AB", stoke_width=4)`

+## Adding angles
+Angles can be added using the method `add_angle` for example:

+    canvas.add_angle("ABC", text="37", text_kwargs={font-size:12}, fill="blue")
+As before SVG attributes can be added as key-word arguments. `reflex` and `direction` are optional arguments, however at least one must be specified otherwise an error is raised.
+They indicate whether the angle should be a reflex one, or if it should go clockwise or anticlockwise (from the line AB, to the line BC).
+As before key word arguments can be used to add SVG attributes, and there is the additional arguments `text_kwargs`, which accepts a mapping for any SVG attributes to be applied to the text inside an angle.

+If a polygon has been created, it will have its own methods `add_angle` and `add_angles`.
+Both have an optional text argument, which in the case of `add_angles` must be an array (the position of the text within the array corresponds to the order in which the points were specified when the polygon was defined).

+    canvas.add_polygon("ABCD", name="square")
+    #Add a single angle
+    canvas.square.add_angle("B",text="90")
+	#Add in all the angles with labels
+	canvas.square.add_angles(text=['90','90','90','90'])

+## Example
+The following shows how the package can be used to create a simple image that might be used in a typical maths question.

+        from geometrySVG import SVGCanvas

+    canvas = SVGCanvas(300, 300, cart_coords=True)

+    canvas.add_point(30, 40, "A")
+    canvas.add_point(160, 60, "B")
+    canvas.add_point(180, 190, "C")

+    canvas.add_polygon("ABC", name="triangle", fill="none", stroke="black")

+    canvas.triangle.add_angles(fill="blue",
+                               text=["a-9\u00b0", "5a\u00b0", "a\u00b0"],  # \u00b0 is degrees
+                               font_family="Times Roman")

+    a = canvas.generate_SVG(500, 500, style_info=True)

+    with open("output.svg", "wb") as file:
+        file.write(a.encode('utf8'))  # utf8 encoding necessary due to degrees symbol